whatmakeart/whatmakeart.github.io/content/courses/bfa-research/2023-fall/00-getting-started/00-01-introduction.md

 lastmod: 2023-09-10T13:31:36
 ---

 The sculpture independent practice course is a required course for all Sculpture + Expanded Media majors at the senior level.
-The course is designed to help students develop the skills and knowledge they need to create and sustain an independent art practice.
+The course is designed to help students develop the [skills and knowledge](../04-technical-synthesis/04-02-sculpture-technical-inventory-exercise.md) skills they need to create and sustain an independent art practice.

 The course will cover a variety of topics, including: